-ARE SOMETIMES THE VICTIMS

-OF EXPLOITATION OR HUMAN TRAFFICKING
+SPORTSMEN AND SPORTSWOMEN ARE SOMETIMES THE VICTIMS OF EXPLOITATION OR HUMAN TRAF

-State of the last

-Recruitment based on

-the promise of a be

-in Europe

-young people "off t the arid"

-not receiving any c

-Mouhamed's journe n 48

-- Modification 3 Journa φ. το
+Recruitment based on the promise of a better future young people "off the grid" not receiving any care......p.
+46 Mouhamed's journey p.
+48

 Trafficking through sport is still overlooked today.
 Yet in football, a genuine market has been set up, focusing on young African players' dreams of coming and playing in Europe.
 However, agents frequently exploit young players, benefiting from the almost non-existent legal framework and absence of protection.